-The two fictional user personas describe the people who would benefit from CueCode's development:
+In addition to the quantitative study above, the two fictional user personas describe the people who would benefit from CueCode's development.
+The system will be designed with the following users in mind:

 - Steve, a fullstack developer, needs to integrate text-to-API-payload features but finds he needs to roll his own solution and understand NLP and LLM technology. - Case study of Patricia, who needs to make an appointment at a hospital whose booking system already uses REST APIs.